 Dengue is a re-emerging public health concern with two-fifths of the world population being at risk of infection.
 It is a mosquito-borne viral infection primarily transmitted by the bite of an infected female of the species Aedes aegypti (figure 1) and the species Aedes albopictus_.

 There are five serotypes of the dengue virus: DENV-1, DENV-2, DENV-3, DENV-4, and DENV-5.
 A person infected by one of the serotypes is immune for life against that specific strain but is not protected against the other four serotypes.

-Mosquitoes are necessary for the transmission of the virus—it cannot be spread directly from person to person.
+Mosquitoes are necessary for transmitting the virus—it cannot be spread directly from person to person.
 A mosquito that transmits the virus is known as a vector, or carrier, of the disease.

-In humans, there are two periods of interest when it comes to transmission: the incubation period, which marks the onset of symptoms; and the latency period, the period between infection and the onset of when the person can spread the disease.
+There are two periods of interest in humans when it comes to transmission: the incubation period, which marks the onset of symptoms, and the latency period, the period between infection and when the person can spread the disease.

 The incubation period (4–10 days) provides a rough estimate of the latency period, as most individuals have been noted to become infectious within 24 hours pre or post the onset of symptoms.
 Once infectious, a person can transmit the infection, via the Aedes mosquitoes, for 4–5 days (with a maximum of up to 12 days).

 After the initial incubation period, those who have become infected by the dengue virus may either be asymptomatic or go through three forms of the disease:

 Dengue fever with or without hemorrhage

 Dengue hemorrhagic fever or dengue shock syndrome